-VCTs: the new pension for higher earners?
+VCTs: an alternative to pensions for higher earners?

 Those days are gone.

 The tax benefits offered by pensions have since been gradually eroded by successive governments eager to collect more tax – particularly, it would seem, from high earners.

 Now the annual pension allowance is £60,000, reduced to a mere £10,000 for those with income of £360,000 or more in a year.

 Pension allowances and restrictions - in a nutshell

 The annual pension allowance is currently £60,000, but tapered restrictions on high earners come into effect once your “adjusted” income in a year exceeds £260,000.

 Broadly speaking, if your income exceeds £260,000, your Annual Allowance will be reduced – the higher the income, the higher the reduction.
 Those with income of £360,000 or more can only currently contribute £10,000.

 At the same time, whilst from 6 April 2023 the Lifetime Allowance (the maximum value that can be built in pensions) effectively ceases to apply, someone whose pension might be eventually worth over £1,073,000 – the 2022/23 Lifetime Allowance – may face an unexpected income tax bill further down the line, particularly if they have Lifetime Allowance Protection and they add to their pension.